AikeNyanLynnOo/LearnVueJS/README.md

     enter-class, enter-active-class, leave-class, leave-active-class
     Using transition lifecycle events and make styles by js - (:css="false") must be given
     @before-enter, @enter, @after-enter, @enter-cancelled, @before-leave, @leave, @after-leave, @leave-cancelled

+- Routing -
+    Component will not be recreated on calling same component by itself To track params changes, write watcher for $route

+    *** Component is recreated on calling by the parent component - no need watcher - params are auto-updated and component is recreate.

+    Without backslash,route path is appended.
+Otherwise, route path is replaced.
+    All routes are based on the parent component's route.

+    To ways to navigate routes
+    - using 'to' attribute
+    - using $router.push() method

+    Naming routes is a good practice because we can concern on the params or query

+    Router views also should be named to make a certain component loaded to that router view area.

+    BeforeRoute Guards - Good place to check authentication BeforeRouteEnter hook of a component is the very first executed hook before component is created.
+So no data cannot be accessed since created hook has not also been executed.
+    Call next() method inside beforeRouteEnter hook to continue component creation.

+    3 places to configure before route guards
+    - beforeEach() -> global before route hook which runs before every route
+    - beforeEnter() -> configure inside route configuration
+    - beforeRouteEnter() -> configure inside the component as a lifecycle hook

+    BeforeRouteLeave and BeforeRouteUpdate are only available inside components BeforeRouteUpdate can be used instead of watchers to update the route param data

+    AfterRoute Guards
+    - afterEach() - global
+    - beforeRouteUpdate() - inside component
+    - beforeRouteLeave() - inside component